Sea-Doo Islandia 220 Specs and Review [Video]

 On the starboard side, the side console could be transformed into a changing room, which came standard with a porta potty.

-There were also plenty of storage compartments, pockets, and nets everywhere to accommodate safety equipment, watersport gear, and toys.
+Plenty of storage compartments, pockets, and nets were everywhere to accommodate safety equipment, watersport gear, and toys.

 A nice addition was the recessed kiddie pool with a little fountain on the floor of the bow section.
 This unit was designed with toddlers in mind, who can’t go into deep water.